 Possible reasons for amphibian decline

 Local pesticides, fertilizers, and pollutants

 Intentional mortality (over-harvesting, pet trade or collecting)

 This species was formerly named Caudiverbera caudiverbera but renamed by Myers and Stothers (2006) on finding that the original name was based on a mythical species.

-Defenders of Wildlife and SSN have recently recommended that the United States advocate for inclusion of the helmeted water toad (Calyptocephallela gayi, formerly known as Caudiverbera caudiverbera) in Appendix II of CITES (Convention on International Trade in Endangered Species), which would recommend controls on commercial trade in this species.
+In 2009, Defenders of Wildlife and the Species Survival Network (SSN) recommended that the United States advocate for inclusion of the Helmeted Water Toad (Calyptocephallela gayi, formerly known as Caudiverbera caudiverbera) in Appendix II of CITES (Convention on International Trade in Endangered Species), which would recommend controls on commercial trade in this species.
 This species is found in Chile and may possibly occur in Argentina, in deep ponds and reservoirs.
 Threats include harvesting for local consumption, water pollution, and consumption by introduced trout, and pond drainage.
 Recent trade data for 2005 to 2008 do not specifically indicate the importation of the species into the United States.
 It is listed as vulnerable by IUCN with a declining population trend.
 There is no indication that trade is impacting the wild population.